aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Pending payments should expire.
 * A PendingNakh may reference a PendingPayment.
 * Pending payment completion must apply the related paid action exactly once.
+* PendingPayment is used when payment cannot be completed immediately or when a paid action is waiting for Telegram Stars confirmation.
+* PendingPayment may be used for `send_nakh`, `unlock_chat`, `unlock_liked_by_profile`, or `buy_credit_package`.
+* For `send_nakh`, successful PendingPayment completion delivers the related Nakh.
+* For `unlock_chat`, successful PendingPayment completion creates the chat unlock.
+* For `unlock_liked_by_profile`, successful PendingPayment completion creates the liked-by profile unlock.
+* For `buy_credit_package`, successful PendingPayment completion adds credits to the user credit balance.

 ### RefundRecord